How to End an Interview as the Interviewer the Right Way

 3. Share next steps

 Candidates want transparency.
-In a Business News Daily survey, job seekers cited not knowing where they stand as their number one gripe with the hiring process.
+When we conduct candidate experience surveys, job seekers regularly say communication and not knowing where they stand is their number one complaint we see with hiring processes.

 While you don’t need to tell a candidate explicitly whether they’re moving forward or not, you should wrap up the interview by giving them an idea of what they can expect next.
 How soon should they expect to hear from you?
 Will you communicate via email, phone call, or some other method?
 Can they reach out to you if they think of additional questions?